tvooo/dbr-research-plan/0-document.md

 * Esbjörnsson et al Motorcycling & social interaction @esbjornsson
 * Cromwell und sein social act of bicycling @cromwell

-> Jensen (2010)
-> proposes that we study what he calls the “mobile with.”
-Jensen argues that “in the mundane and
-> ordinary everyday life we make multiple ‘temporary congregations’ as we are slipping in and out
-> of different ‘mobile withs’ . . .
-‘Mobile withs’ might be exemplified by groups of recreational
-> runners or cyclists [italics added]” (p.
-341).

-> In regard to interactional formations, Kendon (1990b, p.
-209) describes how “people often
-> group themselves into clusters, lines, or circles, or into various other kinds of patterns.
-These
-> patterns may be highly fluid or they may be relatively sustained.
-When such a pattern is sustained
-> it will be referred to as a formation.”

-> Once moving together, co-riders need to sustain a shared pace, otherwise co-presence cannot
-> be maintained, the mobile formation dissolves, and talk or interaction is no longer possible.
-As
-> we shall see later, formations can be stretched without breaking, and thus interactions have an
-> elasticity that requires co-riders to attend to their mobility as and with their talk-in-motion.

 # Methodology

 <!-- > This section describes the overarching methodological aspect of the project.
 > As such, it proposes methods for field studies or other relevant data collection, how design based experiments can be performed, criteria for evaluation and ethical considerations.
 > It is highly recommended to build your methodological arguments from your research questions or knowledge interests: if this is what I want to accomplish in terms of knowledge production, how can I proceed to reach the goal? -->

-Two factors are of the utmost importance for this research project: sociality and embodiment.
-They suggest a methodology that is grounded in co-design and .
+Two factors are of outstanding importance for this research project: sociality and embodiment.
+They suggest a methodology that is grounded in participatory design, and .
 As my research focuses on everyday cycling, it is important to work with everyday cyclists, commuters mainly.

+While an ethnographic study might help to describe the phenomenon at hand, it is not sufficient to provide complex accounts

 One method that cristallizes from these prerequisites is *bodystorming*.